-Section 2 Companio es and Non-Superannuation Trusts (contin ued) Are you a Passive Non F Financial Entity (NFE)?
-Yes No If No, proceed to Section 3 Signatures If you are a Passive NFE resident of another cou e, do you have any Controlling Persons who are ntry for tax purposes?
-Yes No If you do not have any Controlling Persons who are a tax resident of another country, proceed to Section 3 Signatures Name of Controlling Person 1 Date Country of birth Country y of citizenship gned by each country for the purposes of administe ber in the US.
-If a TIN is not provided, please list one 1.
-Country TIN If no TIN I, list reason A, B or C
+Section 2 Companies and Non-Superannuation Trusts (continued) Are you a F Passive Non Financial Entity (NFE)?
+Yes No If No, proceed to Se ection 3 Signatures a Passive NFE, do you have any Controlling Persons who are f another country for tax purposes?
+Yes any Controlling Persons who of another country, proceed to es Name of (Controlling Person 1 Date Country of birth C Country of citizenship A TIN is the number assigned by each country for the purposes of administering tax laws.
+This is the equivalent of a Tax File Number in Australia or a Social Security Number in the US.
+If a TIN is not provided, please list one of the three reasons specified (A, B or C) for not providing a TIN. , , , • 1.
+Country TIN I f no TIN, list reason A, B or С